How To Prep For The SAT At Home:

 It’s really never too soon to start SAT prep!
 Now, that doesn’t always mean 100% test-prep discipline all the time - for younger students, it can simply take the form of extra, fun free-reading projects.

-Older students can bulk up on vocabulary or review old math concepts.
+Older students can bulk up on vocabulary or review old math concepts - try studying from the best SAT Math prep book.
 And no matter what level students are currently at, they can do a lot of practice from home on their own.. it just takes TIME!

 In Junior and Senior year, TIME and ENERGY are in very short supply.
 That’s why it’s so darn important to start SAT prep at home as early as possible, and this article should give you some specific ideas on what to use your time for.